 CHC43215 Certificate IV in Alcohol and Other Drugs

-Learn skills, knowledge, and expertise to support people with alcohol and other drugs (AOD) problems
+Learn skills, knowledge, and expertise to support people with alcohol and other drugs (AOD) issues.

 This Certificate is designed to prepare those in an entry-level role in the alcohol and other drugs sector, where you provide services and interventions for clients experiencing drug and alcohol dependence.